gitiki/Gitiki/README.md

 ## Presentation

-Gitiki is a PHP wiki engine from a Git repository (or not).
+Gitiki is an open source PHP wiki engine from [markdown](http://gitiki.org/#markdown) files and a Git repository (or not).

-You build your pages with [markdown](http://daringfireball.net/projects/markdown/syntax) syntax.
+### Why markdown?

+[Markdown](http://daringfireball.net/projects/markdown/syntax) is a simple syntax to structure an information and easy to learn.
+It is a natural choice to build a wiki!

 ## Features